Royal-Society-of-New-Zealand/NZ-ORCID-Hub/docs/README.md

 > - GRANT ALL PRIVILEGES ON DATABASE orcidhub to orcidhub;.

-d) Run `flask initdb` to create the tables in the application database.
+d) Run `orcidhub initdb` to create the tables in the application database.

 ## Development Environment